 Kevin Rowe - Person Centred Counsellor, Psychotherapist, Coach & Supervisor

 I am a fully qualified Person Centred Counsellor, Psychotherapist and Supervisor.
-I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and have over 10 years experience of working with clients in various settings.
+I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and have over 10 years of experience of working with clients in various settings.

 I offer counselling for a wide range of issues and specialise in bereavement, loss, trauma, depression, anxiety, abuse and relationship difficulties.